The Markov-Chain Polytope with Applications: Markov Chains

+The fact that this algorithm terminates (Lemma \ref{lem:halting}) will be needed later (in Corollary \ref{cor:MCPtop2}) to prove that $\MCP$ contains some point corresponding to a minimum-cost Markov chain.

-That it always halts is claimed in \cite{iterative_3,iterative_m,iterative_2,iwata2022joint}.
-The proofs there are actually missing a case\footnote{ The proofs of correctness are only sketches and missing details but they all seem to implictly assume that $q_j(T_k) >0$ for all $j,k \in [m]$ while their statements of correctness make the weaker assumption that only $q_0(T_k)>0$ for all $k \in [m].$} but a complete proof of convergence (using our variable space) is also provided in \cite{DGZ1}.
-The proven result is \begin{lemma} \cite{DGZ1} For Algorithm \ref{alg1}, no matter what the starting value $\xx^{(0)}$ there always exists $i$ such that $\xx^{(i)} =\xx^{(i-1)}.$ \end{lemma} \item Correctness of the algorithm will follow from from Lemma \ref{lem:halting} and\footnote{ Lemma \ref{lem:mCM} is also a direct result of Corollary \ref{cor:MCPtop} in this paper.} Theorem 1(b) in \cite{iterative_4} which we state in our notation as \begin{lemma} If $F(\xx) = \xx,$ then $S(\xx)$ is a minimum-cost Markov chain. \end{lemma} \end{itemize}
+\cite{iterative_2} proves that the algorithm always terminates when $m=2$ and, at termination, $\bfS\left( \xx^{(i)}\right)$ is a minimum-cost Markov Chain. \cite{iterative_3,iterative_4,iterative_m} prove that\footnote{They also claim that the algorithm always terminates.
+The proofs of correctness there are only sketches and missing details but they all seem to implictly assume that $q_j(S_k) >0$ for all $j,k \in [m]$ and not just $j=0.$ The proof in \cite{DGZ1} only requires $q_0(S_k) >0.$ }, for $m >2,$ if the algorithm terminates, then $\bfS\left( \xx^{(i)}\right)$ is a minimum-cost Markov Chain.
+A complete proof of termination in all cases is provided in \cite{DGZ1}.
+This states \begin{lemma} [Theorem 1, \cite{DGZ1}] For every starting value $\xx^{(0)},$ there always exists $i$ such that $\xx^{(i)} =\xx^{(i-1)}.$ Furthermore, for that $i,$